Mr Bueno is a sometimes writer, musician, and digital artist. He treats art as magick. He currently lives and works in Cambridge, England.

-Kids, if your parent’s aren’t getting you enough of your favorite meal, here’s a few good reasons that you can give them to buy more of it.
-And for new students just away from home who have parents worried about if you are getting enough wholesome nutritional food, all you need to do next time they phone and ask if you are eating well is reel off the list of nutrients included in this dish (let’s face it, it’s probably all you are eating!), and you will set their mind at rest until you next return home and they see the state that you’ve got yourself into without mum’s home-cooked meals!
+Kids, if your parents aren’t getting you enough of your favorite meal, here are a few good reasons that you can give them to buy more of it.
+And for new students just away from home who have parents worried about whether you are getting enough wholesome nutritional food, all you need to do next time they phone and ask if you are eating well is reel off the list of nutrients included in this dish (let’s face it, it’s probably all you are eating!), and you will set their mind at rest until you next return home and they see the state that you’ve got yourself into without mum’s home-cooked meals!

 Fish Sticks (Fish Fingers): A Brief History

 Fish Sticks first appeared on the world stage in a recipe in the UK newspaper The Tamworth Herald on Saturday, June 30th, 1900.
 The recipe read as follows:

 Note: Readers from the USA and Canada take note, "fish fingers," not "fish sticks," is the original and correct name for this food item!
 A very useful breakfast dish can be prepared as follows.